NeilJustice/Cloudundancy/README.md

 ![CloudundancyArgsParser.cpp](Screenshots/CloudundancyArgsParser.png)

-The correctness of `class CloudundancyArgsParser` is confirmed in file `CloudundancyArgsParserTests.cpp` using ZenUnit and MetalMock:
+The correctness of `class CloudundancyArgsParser` is confirmed in file `CloudundancyArgsParserTests.cpp` using ZenUnit and MetalMock.
+Shown in this screenshot is the syntax for a ZenUnit 2-by-2 value parameterized test and the syntax for how to expect and assert function calls on MetalMock mock objects:

 ![CloudundancyArgsParserTests.cpp](Screenshots/CloudundancyArgsParserTests.png)